AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-doctrine of a universal restoration, with which he must have become acquainted at an earlier period, from being a disciple of Diodorus of Tarsus.'...This justifies the remark of Neander that we may perhaps
-\'discern in these traits of Cassianus the spirit of the great Chrysostom, with whom he long lived in the capacity of deacon, and whose disciple he delighted to call himself.\'\"
+doctrine of a universal restoration, with which he must have become acquainted at an earlier period, from being a disciple of Diodorus of Tarsus.'...This justifies the remark of Neander that we may perhaps 'discern in these traits of Cassianus the spirit of the great Chrysostom, with whom he long lived in the capacity of deacon, and whose disciple he delighted to call himself.'"

 ## Theodoret, the Blessed.

 Theodoret, the Blessed, was born AD 387, and died 458.
 He was ordained Bishop of Cyrus in Syria, 420.
 He was a pupil of Theodore of Mopsuestia, and was also a student of eloquence and sacred literature of Chrysostom.
-Dr. Schaff calls his continuation of Eusebius\'s Ecclesiastical History most valuable.
+Dr. Schaff calls his continuation of Eusebius's Ecclesiastical History most valuable.
 Neander, Murdoch, and Mosheim rank him high in learning, eloquence and goodness.
 He illustrates one of the many contradictions of the assertions of merely sectarian scholars.
-Though Dr. Shedd says that
-\"the only exception to the belief in the eternity of future punishment in the ancient church appears in the Alexandrian school,\" yet, Theodoret, Theodore, Diodore and others were all of the Antiochan school.
-Dr. Orello Cone first called the attention of our church to this father, who is not even mentioned by Dr. Ballou, in his \"Ancient History of Universalism,\" and we quote from his article, copied in part from \"The New York Christian Ambassador\" into \"The Universalist Quarterly,\" April, 1866.
-Dr. Cone says that Theodoret regarded the resurrection as the elevation and quickening of man\'s entire nature.\" He gives this higher spiritual view of the resurrection (anastasis) in his commentary on Eph.
-1:10, \'For through the dispensation or incarnation of Christ the nature of men arises,\' *anista,* or is resurrected, 'and puts on incorruption.'
-He does not say the bodies of men, but the nature (*phusis*) is resurrected.\"
+Though Dr. Shedd says that "the only exception to the belief in the eternity of future punishment in the ancient church appears in the Alexandrian school," yet, Theodoret, Theodore, Diodore and others were all of the Antiochan school.
+Dr. Orello Cone first called the attention of our church to this father, who is not even mentioned by Dr. Ballou, in his "Ancient History of Universalism," and we quote from his article, copied in part from "The New York Christian Ambassador" into "The Universalist Quarterly," April, 1866.
+Dr. Cone says that Theodoret regarded the resurrection as the elevation and quickening of man's entire nature."
+He gives this higher spiritual view of the resurrection (anastasis) in his commentary on Eph.
+1:10, 'For through the dispensation or incarnation of Christ the nature of men arises,' *anista,* or is resurrected, 'and puts on incorruption.'
+He does not say the bodies of men, but the nature (*phusis*) is resurrected."

-Theodoret says, on \"Gathering all things in Christ:\" \"And the visible creation shall be liberated from corruption, and shall attain incorruption, and the inhabitants of the invisible worlds shall live in perpetual joy, for grief and sadness and groaning shall be done away.\" ...
-On the universal atonement: --- \"Teaching that he would free from the power of death not only his own body, but at the same time the entire nature of the human race, he presently adds: \'And I, if I be lifted from the earth will draw all men unto me;\' for I will not suffer what I have undertaken to raise the body only, but I will fully accomplish the resurrection to all men....
-He has paid the debt for us, and blotted out the handwriting that was against us, ... and having done these things, he quickened together with himself the entire nature of men.\"
+Theodoret says, on "Gathering all things in Christ:" "And the visible creation shall be liberated from corruption, and shall attain incorruption, and the inhabitants of the invisible worlds shall live in perpetual joy, for grief and sadness and groaning shall be done away."
+...
+On the universal atonement: --- "Teaching that he would free from the power of death not only his own body, but at the same time the entire nature of the human race, he presently adds: 'And I, if I be lifted from the earth will draw all men unto me;' for I will not suffer what I have undertaken to raise the body only, but I will fully accomplish the resurrection to all men....
+He has paid the debt for us, and blotted out the handwriting that was against us, ... and having done these things, he quickened together with himself the entire nature of men."

-He formed his Christian system on Theodore\'s, and on that of Diodore of Tarsus, both Universalists.
+He formed his Christian system on Theodore's, and on that of Diodore of Tarsus, both Universalists.
 Allin says, he "was perhaps the most famous, and certainly the most learned teacher of his age; uniting to a noble intellect a character and accomplishments equally noble."
 He published a defense of Diodore and Theodore, unfortunately lost.
 On I Cor.
-15:28, Theodoret says: \"But in the future life corruption ceasing and immortality being conferred, the passions have no place, and these being removed, no kind of sin is committed.
-So from that time God is all in all, when all, freed from sin, and turned to him, shall have no inclination to evil.\" On Eph.
-1:23, he says: \"In the present life God is in all, for his nature is without limits, but is not all in all.
-But in the coming life, when mortality is at an end and immortality granted, and sin has no longer any place, God will be all in all.[^372] For the Lord, who loves man, punishes medicinally, that he may check the course of impiety.\"
+15:28, Theodoret says: "But in the future life corruption ceasing and immortality being conferred, the passions have no place, and these being removed, no kind of sin is committed.
+So from that time God is all in all, when all, freed from sin, and turned to him, shall have no inclination to evil."
+On Eph.
+1:23, he says: "In the present life God is in all, for his nature is without limits, but is not all in all.
+But in the coming life, when mortality is at an end and immortality granted, and sin has no longer any place, God will be all in all.[^372] For the Lord, who loves man, punishes medicinally, that he may check the course of impiety."

 ### Works of Theodoret.

-Gregory the Great says that the Roman church refused to acknowledge Theodoret\'s History because he praised Theodore of Mopsuestia, and insisted that he was a great doctor in the church.
-Theodoret says that Theodore was \'\'the teacher of all the churches, and the opponent of all the sects of heresy,\" so that in his opinion Universalism was not heretical.
+Gregory the Great says that the Roman church refused to acknowledge Theodoret's History because he praised Theodore of Mopsuestia, and insisted that he was a great doctor in the church.
+Theodoret says that Theodore was ''the teacher of all the churches, and the opponent of all the sects of heresy," so that in his opinion Universalism was not heretical.

 ## Evagrius Ponticus.